vseryakov/backendjs/README.md

 The Account API call `/account/subscribe` can use any pub/sub mode.

 The flow of the pub/sub operations is the following:
-- a client makes `/account/subscribe` API request, the connection is made and is kept open indefenitely or as long as configured using `api-subscribe-timeput`.
+- a HTTP client makes `/account/subscribe` API request, the connection is made and is kept open indefenitely or as long as configured using `api-subscribe-timeout`.
-- the backend receives this request, and runs the `core.ipcSubscribe` method with the key being the account id
+- the API backend receives this request, and runs the `core.ipcSubscribe` method with the key being the account id, this will subscribe to the events for the current account and registers a callback to be called if any events occured.
+The HTTP connection is kept open.
-  - if nanomsg pub/sub hosts are configured, the method connect to the sub hosts with the subscription key and wait for the events to be published
-- some other client makes an API call that triggers an event, like update a counter, sends a message, on such event the backend always runs `core.ipcPublish` method and if there is no publish host configured nothing happens.
-  If there is a host to publish, it sends the message to it, the message being a JSON object with the request API path and mtime, other properties depend on the call made.
+- some other client makes an API call that triggers an event like makes a connectiopn or sends a message, on such event the backend API handler always runs `core.ipcPublish` after the DB operation succedes.
+If the messaging is configured, it publishes the message for the account, the message being a JSON object with the request API path and mtime, other properties depend on the call made.
-- this step depends on the pub/sub system being used:
-  - nanomsg, the publish server receives nanomsg request and re-broadcasts it to all subscription servers connected, there can be more than one pub/sub host configured for redundancy purposes and to eliminate single point of failure.
-All subscription servers will receive the published message and send it to the connected HTTP clients with matched subscribed key.
-  - redis, uses native Redis pub/sub system, every client directly connected to the redis server and subscribed to the events
-- the client who issued `/account/subscribe` command may receive the same event more than once, this is expected behaiviour, it is responsibility of the client to handle duplicates at this moment, this may change in the future.
+- the connection that initiated `/account/subscribe` receives an event

-## Internal with nanomsg
+## nanomsg
 To use publish/subcribe with nanomsg, first nanomsg must be compiled in the backend module.
 Usually this is done when explicitely installed with `--backend_deps_force` options to the npm install, see above how to install the package.

 All nodes must have the same configuration, similar to the LRU cache otherwise some unexpected behaviour may happen.
 The config parameter `msg-host` defines where to publish messages and from where messages can be retrieved.
-Having more than one hosts listed will ensure better reliability of delivering messages but may result in message duplication in some cases when some servers are much slower than others for any reason.
+Having more than one hosts listed will ensure better reliability of delivering messages, publishing will be load-balanced between all configured hosts.

 ## Redis
-To configure the backend to use Redis for local cache set `msg-type=redis` and `redis-host=HOST` where HOST is IP address or hostname of the redis server.
+To configure the backend to use Redis for local cache set `msg-type=redis` and `redis-host=HOST` where HOST is IP address or hostname of the single Redis server.
-After that all cache requests will be directed to that redis server.
-The work flow itself is similar to nanomsg internal system, just instead of nanomsg sockets redis client is used.

 # Security configurations